-MEDFOR master encompasses 3 semesters of coursework and one semester to develop the master thesis.
+The MEDfOR programme encompasses 3 semesters of coursework and one semester to develop the dissertation.
 Students attend classes during the first 3 semesters, where they take written and oral exams, prepare assignments, reports and oral presentations.
 The whole master is taught in English.
-In the 2nd semester students develop their master thesis, which implies the preparation of a research project, involving data extraction, data analysis and redaction of the manuscript.
+In the last semester students develop their master thesis, which implies the preparation of a research project, involving data extraction, data analysis and redaction of the manuscript.

 Each University has its own calendar for thesis delivery and thesis defense.